danielmoi/vim-tute/vim-edit.md

 "*Y = yank whole line to the * register

+yiw         yank inner word
+            inside (no surrounding whitespace) [170828]

+yaw         yank around word
-yiw = yank word, inside (no surrounding whitespace) [170828] yiw = yank word, around (no surrounding whitespace) [170828]
+            around (no surrounding whitespace) [170828]

-We can also do visual select
+We can also make a visual selection and then use "y" to yank
-<S-v>, and then navigate using keys to select text, and then YANK
 ```